gabrielhjs/test-hatchways-backend/README.md

 The [.env](.env) file has the project's environment variables.
 - REDIS_PORT: port where the redis server is running;
 - HATCHWAYS_API_URL: url to fetch data from Hatchway API;
-- CACHE_EXPIRE_TIME_IN_SECONDS: time to expire the query cache, in seconds.
+- CACHE_EXPIRE_TIME_IN_SECONDS: time to expire the requests cache, in seconds.

 ## Start Typescript code server
 Run: